-The Quantum Internet will operate according to quantum physical principles such as quantum superposition and entanglement [I-D.irtf-qirg-principles].
+The Quantum Internet will operate according to quantum physical principles such as quantum superposition and entanglement [b-I-D.qirg-principles-11].
 The Quantum Internet is not anticipated to replace, but rather to enhance the Classical Internet.
 The intent of this document is to provide a common understanding and framework of applications and application scenarios for the Quantum Internet.